-Although Ukraine zeroed its compulsory certification lists, its certification system remains in place.
+Although Ukraine zeroed out its compulsory certification lists, its certification system remains in place.
 The certification system is based on the Law on Standards, Technical Requirements and Compliance Evaluation Procedures, Law on Standardization, Law on Conformity Certification, and Presidential Decree "Provision on State Inspection on Consumer Rights Protection."
 These regulations envisage the following compliance documents:

-- Technical Regulations are legal public acts establishing mandatory requirements for products, services, or production processes to eliminate threats to national security, to protect life, health, and property rights of consumers, protect animals, plants and the environment.
-It may also contain requirements for terminology, labels, packaging, marking or labeling requirements as they apply to a product, process or production method.
-By June 2022, Ukraine adopted 82 Technical Regulation (in Ukrainian) most of which mimic EU safety directives word for word.
-The list includes technical regulation related to food products labeling, packaging materials, volume and weight packaging measurements, cocoa and chocolate products, brandy production, and requirements for honey. - National (State) Standards (DSTUs) are documents approved by the competent authority, which provides guidelines or characteristics that relate to the products, production processes or services with which compliance is not mandatory.
+- Technical Regulations are public legal acts establishing mandatory requirements for products, services, or production processes to eliminate threats to national security, protect the life, health, and property rights of consumers, and protect animals, plants, and the environment.
+It may also contain requirements for terminology, labels, packaging, marking, or labeling requirements as they apply to a product, process, or production method.
+By June 2022, Ukraine adopted Regulations (in Ukrainian), most of which mimic EU safety directives word for word.
+The list includes technical regulations related to food products labeling, packaging materials, volume and weight packaging measurements, cocoa and chocolate products, brandy production, and requirements for honey. - National (State) Standards (DSTUs) are documents approved by the competent authority, which provide guidelines or characteristics that relate to the products, production processes, or services with which compliance is not mandatory.
 The standard also may include requirements for terminology, labels, packaging, marking, or labeling requirements as they apply to a product, process, or service.
-From the legislator's perspective, a Standard is an auxiliary document that if followed will help achieve compulsory safety requirements listed in a Technical Regulation.
+From the legislator's perspective, a Standard is an auxiliary document that, if followed, will help achieve compulsory safety requirements listed in a Technical Regulation.
 However, producers are free to choose other production techniques that can yield the same safety results.